tdsilve/googleSearch/README.md

 # googleSearch
-Replica of Google Search.
-You can use this replica to search on Google server.
-The main goal of this project is to create a form that send data to an existing web server, in this case Google's.
+The main goal of this project is to replicate Google Search page and write a form that send data to Google's server.
+So you can make a search by using "I'm Feeling Lucky" and "Google Search" buttons.